-Where it makes sense to work collaboratively with other long-term investors to increase the pressure and ensure our voice is heard, we will seek to build alliances.
+Where it makes sense to work collaboratively with other long-term investors we will seek to build alliances to increase the pressure and ensure our voice is heard.

-Our conversations with companies are based on an assessment of long-term shareholder returns, taking climate-related risks into account.
-This assessment is holistic,
+Our engagements with companies are based on an assessment of long-term shareholder returns, taking climate-related risks into account.
+This assessment is holistic, incorporating scientific data on climate change, emerging regulation and technological advances.